siriusphp/orm/docs/the_actions.md

 The problems Sirius ORM solves with `Action`s are:

-1. All these operations are wrapped in a transaction and, at any point in time there could be an exception and the entity has to revert to the original state.
+1. All these operations are wrapped in a transaction and, in case of exceptions the `revert()` method is called on all the successfully executed actions.
 2. These operations have to be performed in the proper order, dictated by the relations between the objects.
+3. Behaviours can add their own actions inside the actions tree.

 To solve these problems the Sirius ORM `Action`s are organized in a tree-like structure that follow these rules: